Revizor: Testing Black-box CPUs against Speculation Contracts: Scope and Limitations

-\myparagraph{Input generation} A consequence of random input generation is low input effectiveness (\chref{meth-eq-coverage}).
-To tackle it, \sys{} applies several restrictions, such as limiting the number of registers, aligning memory accesses, and reducing the input entropy.
-These restrictions could prevent \sys{} from detecting unknown vulnerabilities.
-Future work may develop a more targeted generation method that would ensure all inputs are effective (e.g., via program analysis, similar to Spectector~\cite{Guarnieri2018}), which would eliminate the need for restrictions.

-\myparagraph{Instruction set} \sys{} currently supports only a part of the x86 instruction set.
-Ideally, a real-world fuzzing campaign would be based on a more complete set.

-\myparagraph{Other attacks} Currently, \sys{} supports only attacks on L1D caches.
-To add other attacks, we have to implement them within the executor.
-For traditional side channels (e.g., execution ports attacks), it means implementing the corresponding attacks (e.g., reading an execution port load).
-For speculative attacks (e.g., Meltdown), it implies changes in the execution environment (e.g., enabling page faults and implementing a custom fault handler).
-It may also require re-implementation of the executor in user space or in SGX enclaves.
+\myparagraph{Other side-channels} \sys{} currently supports only attacks on L1D caches.
+For other side-channels, we have to implement them within the executor (e.g., execution port attacks require reading of the port load).
+For certain speculative attacks, the executor would have to be modified (e.g., Meltdown requires handling of page faults).